Chubek/chubek/README.md

 ## Introduction

 Hi!
 My name is Chubak Bidpaa.
 I have recently re-discovered my life for gaming.
 I was born in March 12, 1993 (Esfand 21, 1371).
 I attended over 6 schools during my time in school because we moved around a lot.
 I have studied English Literature, French Literautre, and Compute Science in college.
-I also studied screenwriting but for only one session, my classmates ran me out of the class after I recommend our professor to have everyone watch "The Dog Massacre", a great movie I had watched as a kid.
-Well, their loss!

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
 I made a Tetris game with it.
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is: